phanvo/localgrocery_winform/Readme.txt

 Assignment 2 - Local Grocery Application

-Note: all input/output CSV files used in the app are located in the directory PV_Assign2\bin\Debug
+Note: input/output CSV files can be found in the directory PV_Assign2\bin\Debug